Mon-Thurs: 8am-5pm | Fri: 8am-12pm Now offering virtual appointments

 Labor and Delivery

 Labor can be an exciting time for both mom and dad.
-There are a variety of avoidable dad errors during labor.
+There are a variety of avoidable push partner errors during labor.
 Below are frequently heard comments, and several tips to sidestep delivery room mishaps to ensure health and wellness for the entire family!

 TIP 1: Time is relatively hers